Replacement windows, doors, roof lights and roof windows

 If you are not covered by the exemption afforded under the Building Regulations 2014 Schedule 2 Class 7 for this type of work, subject to compliance with Part L1 of the Schedule 1 of the same, a full application for Building Regulations must be made.

-Yes, unless the building is an historic building or in conservation area and you must replace the windows to match the existing to comply with planning legislation, in which case there is some flexibility.
-For further information regarding planning matters please contact the Planning on + 44 1624 685950.
+You must have double glaze unless the building is an historic building or in conservation area and you must replace the windows to match the existing to comply with planning legislation, in which case there is some flexibility.

 Safety glass, toughened or laminated must be used in all doors.
 Also all windows within 800mm of the floor must be safety glass to cope with the weight of someone falling against it, further measures may be necessary to deal with the risk of anyone falling from low level window openings.